brhutchins/wayther/README.md

 # wayther
 A weather bar module for [Waybar](https://github.com/Alexays/Waybar) (or any status bar that supports JSON data), using data from the [OpenWeatherMap](https://openweathermap.org/) API.

-Wayther is written in Haskell, and uses the Aeson library to parse JSON data from the OpenWeatherMap API.
+Wayther is written in Haskell[*](#haskell), and uses the Aeson library to parse JSON data from the OpenWeatherMap API.

 ## Building
 Build dependencies are managed with Nix.
 If you're using direnv, just `direnv allow` the directory.
 Otherwise, run `nix-shell`.
 The `pure` flag is only necessary if you already have Haskell/Cabal installed, in which case the local packages can end up getting overridden by the global ones.